trane-project/trane-music/courses/minor_scale/lesson_C/exercise_2/front.md

-What note is degree number 2 of the C minor scale?
+What note is degree number 2 of the C Minor scale?